 4. Drink less alcohol

 If you drink, it’s important to do so in moderation.
-According to a 2006 study, alcohol can raise your blood pressure by 1mmHg for each 10g of alcohol consumed.
-One unit is the equivalent of 8g of alcohol.
+According to a 2006 study, alcohol can raise your blood pressure by 1 mmHg for each 10 g of alcohol consumed where one unit is the equivalent of 8 g of alcohol.

 Drinking too much alcohol too often has a number of detrimental effects on your health, including raising blood pressure above normal levels.
 Alcohol can make blood pressure medication less effective and is also linked to weight gain, another cause of high blood pressure.
 Our tips are:

-- Stick within the recommended limits – no more than 3-4 units a day for men and then 2-3 for women.
+- Stick within the recommended limits – no more than 3 to 4 units a day for men and 2 to 3 for women.

 - Try alcohol-free or low-alcohol drinks – the range is much better than it used to be.